ryendo/DirichletSimplicityClustered/README.md

 # Computer-Assisted Proof for Dirichlet Eigenvalue Simplicity

 This project provides the source code and computational framework for the computer-assisted proof presented in the paper "Rigorous estimation for the difference quotients of multiple eigenvalues".
-The primary goal is to rigorously validate the simplicity of the second Dirichlet eigenvalue for nearly equilateral triangles, offering a partial solution to Henrot's Conjecture 6.47.
+The primary goal is to rigorously validate the simplicity of the second Dirichlet eigenvalue for nearly equilateral triangles, offering a partial solution to a conjecture posed by R. Laugesen and B. Siudeja (discussed as Conjecture 6.47 in A. Henrot's "Shape Optimization and Spectral Theory").

 ## Background